perrette/dimarray/README.rst

 Contributions
 -------------
 All suggestions for improvement or direct contributions are very welcome.
-You can ask a question or start a discussion on the mailing list or open an `issue` on github for precise requests.
-See `links`_.
+You can open an `issue` on github for specific requests.